-Transactions in currencies other than the entity's functional currency are recorded at the average rates of exchange prevailing at the dates of the transactions.
+Transactions in currencies other than the entity's functional currency are recorded at the exchange rate prevailing at the dates of the transactions.
 Monetary assets and liabilities are translated using the period end foreign exchange rate.
 Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
 All gains and losses on translation of these foreign currency transactions are included in the consolidated Statement of Net Loss and Comprehensive Loss.